Quang Ngai Province General Information

 Quang Ngai’s topography is dominated by a large plain along the coast and in the centre of the province and by mountains and hills in the west and along its borders with Quang Nam and Bình Đinh provinces.
-Lowlands extend further inland along Trà Khúc River.
+Lowlands extend further inland along the Trà Khúc River.
 The province’s highest peak is at 1630m in the west of the province near the border to Quang Nam.
 The coastline is relatively straight in most of the south and central part of the province (unusual for the South Central Coast) but features several capes north of Quang Ngai City.
-The province’ largest river is the Trà Khúc.
+The province’s largest river is the Trà Khúc.
 Other important rivers are the Trà Bong in the north and the Ve River in the south of the province.

 Quang Ngai’s GDP per capita was 7.82 million VND in 2007, making it the second poorest province in the South Central Coast (after Ninh Thuan), due to weaknesses in all major sectors of the economy (agriculture, industry, services).
 However, Quang Ngai’s economy has been booming since then, due to a spectacular increase in industrial GDP from the Dung Quat Economic Zone.
 It grew by 21% in 2009, increasing GDP per capita to 15.2 million VND, higher than that of its neighbours, Quang Nam and Bình Đinh provinces.
 Exports increased from 31 million US$ in 2005 to 182 million in 2009.